 Driver location: Specify the path to the JDBC driver location in your machine where self-host integration runtime is running, for example,

 D:\Drivers\Db2.
 It's the path to valid JAR folder location.
+The value must be a valid absolute file path and does not contain space.
 Make sure the driver is accessible by the self-hosted integration runtime, learn more from prerequisites section.

 Maximum memory available: Maximum memory (in GB) available on customer's VM to be used by scanning processes.
 The memory needed is dependent on the size of Db2 source to be scanned.